-On a daily basis, the Treasurer and Treasury Deputies shall review the status of the City's demand deposit account, the expected inflows of cash from various sources, and the expected uses of cash for the day.
+The Treasurer and Treasury staff shall review the status of the City's demand deposit account, the expected inflows of cash from various sources, and the expected uses of cash for the day on a daily basis.
 The amount of funds needed for daily operations is determined, as is the amount of funds available to meet expected requirements.
-As a general rule, staff believes that an average balance of \$15,000,000 in the City's bank account is a reasonable target depository balance to meet operating fund requirements on any given day.
-The difference between expected sources and uses of cash determines whether there is a need for additional operating funds or there are surplus funds available for investment.
-Based on this analysis, the Treasurer and Treasury Staff seek to generate additional cash inflows or surveys the financial markets for suitable investments.
+As a general rule, staff believe that an average balance of \$15,000,000 in the City's bank account is a reasonable target depository balance to meet operating fund requirements on any given day.
+The difference between expected sources and uses of cash determines whether additional operating funds are needed or whether surplus funds are available for investment.
+Based on this analysis, the Treasurer and Treasury staff seek to generate additional cash inflows by surveying the financial markets for suitable investments.
 In achieving the former, staff may determine that selling an investment is the most advantageous course to take, or selling shares in a money market fund, or LAIF.
-In achieving the latter, staff may consult with broker-dealers, review the financial markets via the news media or email communications, or conduct research via the City's financial subscription service.
+In achieving the latter, staff may consult with brokerdealers, review the financial markets via the news media or email communications, or conduct research via the City's financial subscription service.
 At all times, staff shall endeavor to achieve a balance ensuring that operating funds remain sufficient to meet the City's obligations, while any surplus funds are invested to achieve a financial return consistent with this Policy.